-4.1.
-A central feature to the quality of life in Fernkloof Estate is security.
-To minimise unauthorised access to the estate, each precinct development is protected by a combination of Closed-Circuit Television (CCTV) infra-red cameras, beams, and electrified fencing.
-The fence is also intended to

-- deter baboons from entering the estate.
-The cameras, beams and electrified fence are monitored by a combination of off-site service providers and/or on-site security office. - 4.2.
-Interference or tampering with any security or access control installations i.e. cameras, fencing, lighting, gates, booms, signage, etc. is not allowed. - 4.3.
-Whilst walking after daylight hours, residents are requested to remain within the confines of the precinct development perimeter to avoid activating the CCTV cameras.
+- 4.1 A central feature to the quality of life in Lakewood Village is security.
+To minimise unauthorised access to the estate the village is protected by Closed Circuit Television (CCTV) infra-red cameras as well as electrified fencing.
+The fence is also intended to deter baboons from entering the estate.
+The cameras and electrified fence are monitored by the on-site security office as well as an off-site service provider. - 4.2 Interference or tampering with any security or access control installations i.e. cameras, fencing, lighting, gates, booms, signage, etc. is not allowed. - 4.3 Whilst walking after daylight hours, residents are requested to remain within the confines of the village perimeter to avoid activating the CCTV cameras.
 This could result in Armed Response activation which carries an associated call-out cost.
-Residents can familiarise themselves with the camera zones by contacting the Estate Manager. - 4.4.
-Whilst there is no specific law strictly regulating home security cameras, the South African Constitution and the Protection of Personal Information Act (POPIA) protects privacy, so responsible use is key.
-The following guidelines are to be adhered to: - Cameras installed on private property may not capture footage from neighbouring properties and must restrict the coverage of public space to the road immediately in front of their property. - Cameras may not have pan tilt and zooming functions or sound recording capabilities. - The Estate Manager and the Security Trustee will be allowed to inspect the camera specifications and the actual coverage should there be a possible invasion of privacy. - 4.5.
-The installation of homeowner's external and/or security lights should not have an adverse effect on any properties within the precinct development or neighbouring precinct developments.
-See 7.5 re lights. - 4.6.
-All house alarms must be internally mounted and must preferably be 'silent' alarms. - 4.7.
-When not in use garage doors are to remain closed. - 4.8.
-No person shall discharge any firearm, air-rifle, crossbow, bow and arrow, or similar weapon or device within Fernkloof Estate, other than in self-defence. - 4.9.
-Drones may not be operated within the boundaries of the entire Fernkloof Estate without the prior written approval of the Estate Manager.
+Residents can familiarise themselves with these zones by contacting the Estate Manager. - 4.4 Whilst there is no specific law strictly regulating home security cameras, the South African Constitution and the Protection of Personal Information Act (POPIA) protects privacy, so responsible use is key.
+The following guidelines are to be adhered to: - Cameras installed on private property may not capture footage from neighbouring properties and must restrict the coverage of public spaces to the road immediately in front of their property. - Cameras may not have pan tilt and zooming functions or sound recording capabilities. - The Estate Manager and the Security Trustee will be allowed to inspect the camera specifications and the actual coverage should there be a possible invasion of privacy. - 4.5 The installation of a homeowner's external and/or security lights should not have an adverse effect on any properties within the village or neighbouring villages.
+See 7.5 re lights. - 4.6 All house alarms must be internally mounted and must preferably be 'silent' alarms. - 4.7 When not in use garage doors are to remain closed. - 4.8 No person shall discharge any firearm, air-rifle, crossbow, bow and arrow, or similar weapon or device within the Fernkloof Estate other than in self-defence. - 4.9 Drones may not be operated within the boundaries of the entire Fernkloof Estate without the prior written approval of the Estate Manager.